 - Process the raspberries in a food processor or blender until pureed.

-- Place a metal sieve over a bowl and push the puree through a metal sieve to remove the seeds.
+- Place a metal sieve over a bowl and pour the puree through a metal sieve to remove the seeds.
+You will need to use the back of a spoon or rubber spatula to push the puree through the sifter.
+I recommend doing this ½ at a time.

 - Add the seedless raspberry puree to a small-medium sized saucepan over low-medium heat and gently boil the mixture while stirring occasionally.